 During Staff's audit of Westar's participation in the IM, Westar provided Staff with a reconciliation that documented and verified all Westar IM activity for the audited months.
-This reconciliation relied on the KCC Monthly IM Activity Report discussed above, weekly SPP settlement statements, and a reconciliation spreadsheet prepared by Westar that tied net general locations in the day-ahead market.
+This reconciliation relied on the KCC Monthly IM Activity Report discussed above, weekly SPP converted into a TCR.
+A TCR allows a holder to be compensated or charged for congestion between two settlement locations in the day-ahead market.
 ARRs (indirectly) and TCRs (directly) derive their value based on the difference between the congestion price at the source settlement location less the congestion price at the sink settlement location multiplied by the awarded MW quantity over the specific path.